noec764/erpnext/docs/dooks/human-resources/setup/daily-work-summary-group.md

 <!-- add-breadcrumbs -->
 #Daily Work Summary Group
-In order to facilitate daily reporting of employees, you can configure Dooks to request employees email to send their work summary.
+In order to facilitate daily reporting of employees, you can configure Dokie to request employees email to send their work summary.
 To configure a new Daily Work Summary Group go to

 > Human Resources > Setup > Daily Work Summary Group